SwiftyLab/DynamicCodableKit/Sources/DynamicCodableKit/DynamicCodableKit.docc/Guides/TypeIdentifier.md

 # Decoding with Type Identifiers

-Decode dynamic JSON objects based on single or mutiple identifiers that indicates the actual type to decode.
+Decode dynamic JSON objects based on single or multiple identifiers that indicates the actual type to decode.

 ## Overview